 5. Extra Bags

 You’re going to want extra disposable bags for trash and soiled clothing that inevitably collects while you’re sitting on the plane.
 I like to have one for soiled clothing and one for trash like dirty diapers and wipes.
 Anything can work from ziplock bags to plastic grocery store bags.
-If you’re an eco friendly gal like me and prefer to not use singe use plastic you can use these machine washable reusable bags instead.
+If you’re an eco friendly gal like me and prefer to not use single use plastic you can use these machine washable reusable bags instead.

 6. Essential Oil Spray

 Sometimes your baby is a gross stinky mess.
 As their parent you love them regardless.
 The rest of the people on the plane have no biological compulsion towards that level of irrational thinking.
 For those times you can’t change your baby because of turbulence or long lines a lightly scented oil spray goes a long way.
-I would recommend never using anything perfumed (hello perfume allergies!) but opt for a subtle essential oil spray like this.
+I would recommend never using anything perfumed (hello perfume allergies!) but opt for a subtle hand sanitizer essential oil spray like this.

 7. Brand New Toys

 Babies love anything new.
 Bringing favorite toys from home just won’t suffice in the environment of an airplane where everything is stimulating and new.
 Whenever I was preparing for a flight I would head over to the dollar store and buy a handful of new things I thought my babe would particularly enjoy.
 The aim is to buy cheap simple toys that you don’t mind tossing out or potentially losing on the plane.
 You can also gift wrap each individual toy which adds an extra layer of fun and distraction for them.

 During the flight, I would follow his lead and whenever he seemed about ready to have a fuss or start to bang incessantly on the back of someone’s seat, I would bring out a new toy to help entertain him all over again…for five hours.